srinivashavanur/CloudComputing/Readme.md

+#Vehicular Clouds

+Description: The goal of this project is to simulate a datacenter implemented on the cars in the parking lot of a medium-sized airport.
+Since the cars arrive and depart randomly, the challenge facing the implementation of the datacenter is to maintain high availability and reliability in the face of the dynamically changing resources.
+Have successfully implemented the data replication and job migration before the car departs in the parking lot.
+Thus with the improved migration strategy, reduced the chances of job failures

 Following are the output files that are generated during the simulation.

 1. CarsAndJobDetails.txt: This file includes the specific car details such as arriving time, departure time, Spot number that car is assigned.